shedrack-okunda/SheddyKE/README.md

 - 👋 Hi, I’m Shedrack Okunda.
-- 👀 I’m a Front-End web developer aspiring to be Full-Stack developer.
-I love coding, learning new technologies and building cool projects.
+- 👀 A Front-End web developer.
 - 🚀 Technologies & Tools
 - 🌐 HTML, CSS, JavaScript.
 - 📦 Bootstrap.
-- ⚛️ React JS.
+- ⚛️ React.js.
 - 🎨 Figma.
 - 🛠 Git, GitHub.
-- 🗄
+- 🗄 MongoDB.
-- 🌱
+- 🌱 Node.js.
 - 💞️ I’m looking to collaborate with othere developers on Developing websites and other web based projects.
 - 📫 How to reach me:
 - [Email] okundashedrack@gmail.com
-- [LinkedIn] linkedin/in/shedrack-okunda
-- [Twitter] @sheddyke_

 <!---
 sheddyKE/sheddyKE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.